Master of Social Work, MSW

 Learning Outcomes

-The School of Social Work learning goals are expressed as enduring understandings—concepts that have lasting value beyond the classroom and are applicable to every aspect of social work practice.
+The School of Social Work learning outcomes are expressed as enduring understandings—concepts that have lasting value beyond the classroom and apply to every aspect of social work practice.

 • Commitment to advance social justice and fight discrimination and inequity.